 - No matter the question, don’t let your responses wander or fill the silence with ‘you know, ‘like’ or ‘um'.

 - Your answers should be short, sweet and to the point.
 Rambling almost never adds anything important to the conversation.

 - Keep your anecdotes positive, even if you’re describing a less than positive experience.

 - Details matter.
 Try to be as specific as possible when telling stories about your experiences; it’ll make them sound more authentic.

 - Always, always do some research about the company before you go to the interview.

 - Have a list of questions you want to ask.
-We guarantee at the end of the interview, your interview will ask if you have any questions.
+We guarantee at the end of the interview, your interviewer will ask if you have any questions.
 Don’t miss out on this opportunity to show your interest.

 - Remember to be yourself.
 You don’t need to put on a mask or be someone you’re not to get a job.
 You’ve got this!